 33And he said to him, “Lord, I am ready to go with you both to prison and to death.”

-34And he said, “I tell you, Peter, the rooster will not crow this day until you have denied three times that you know me.”
+34And he said, “I tell you, Peter, a rooster will not crow today until you have denied three times that you know me.”

 35And he said to them, “When I sent you all out without purse, and wallet, and sandals, did you lack anything?”
 And they said, “Nothing.”

 36And he said to them, “But now, he who has a purse, let him take it, and likewise his provision-bag; and let the one who has no sword sell his cloak and buy one.

 37For I say to you, it is necessary that this which is written is fulfilled in me, and he was counted with the lawless,b for that which refers to me is being fulfilled.”

 38And they said, “Lord, see, here are two swords.”
 And he said to them, “Enough of that!”

 39And he came out and went, as his custom was, to the Mount of Olives, and the disciples also followed him.